UK

 If the person who died was a child

-mygov.scot — Funeral costs information (Scotland)
+mygov.scot — Funeral costs (Scotland)

 nidirect — start here for NI routes